OmerMessing/Product-Management-API-App/README.md

 DELETE /products/:id - Delete a product

-Each product is linked to a category using a Sequelize association (Product.belongsTo(Category)).
+Each product is linked to a category using a Sequelize association.

 ## Project Structure